putongyong/pylintCheckerTask/README.md

 # pylintCheckerTask

+## What is Pylint?
+Pylint is a static code analyser for Python 2 or 3.
+The latest version supports Python 3.8.0 and above.

+Pylint analyses your code without actually running it.
+It checks for errors, enforces a coding standard, looks for code smells, and can make suggestions about how the code could be refactored.

 This project implements custom checkers for Pylint to enhance code quality analysis.
 It includes two checkers, each serving a specific purpose.

 ## 1. Too Long Function Name Checker